-In 2012 I moved back to France as assistant professor at Sorbonne University where I joined the ” Hybrid Materials and Processing” group at the LCMCP (Sorbonne University / College de France / CNRS).
+In 2012 I moved back to France as Assistant Professor at Sorbonne University where I joined the ” Hybrid Materials and Processing” group at the LCMCP (Sorbonne University / College de France / CNRS).
 I was promoted Professor in 2023.

 Now I’m a researcher in material’s science.
 In our group we are interested in shaping nanomaterials, and porous materials by self-assembly and/or lithography for applications related to optics and energy.
 Our work was recognized by the community with several distinctions: Lutech Trophy for innovation 2017, ERC starting grant 2018, Ulrich Award 2019 (from International Sol-Gel Society), Physical-Chemistry Division Award 2021 (from the French Chemistry and Physics Societies), CNRS Bronze Medal 2022 and I was nominated junior member of the Institut Universitaire de France (IUF) in 2022.